-This nine-month project aims to research and catalogue – through drawings scholarship and digital innovation – over 300 sheets created by draughtsmen in German-speaking countries between 1450 and 1800.
+This 2022 project aimed to research and catalogue – through drawings scholarship and digital innovation – more than 300 sheets created by draughtsmen in German-speaking countries between 1450 and 1800.

-This group of outstanding works in the Ashmolean Museum’s collection has not yet been fully studied but requires much-needed research into the drawings’ attribution, iconography and function.
+This group of outstanding works in the Ashmolean Museum’s collection had not yet been fully studied but required much-needed research into the drawings’ attribution, iconography and function.

 The collection contains drawings by well-known artists such as Albrecht Altdorfer, Albrecht Dürer, Urs Graf, Matthias Grünewald, and Hans Holbein among others.